Skip to content

 Memory Lifecycle Management

 Redis Agent Memory Server provides sophisticated memory lifecycle management to prevent unlimited growth and maintain optimal performance.
-This includes automatic forgetting policies, manual cleanup operations, and memory compaction strategies.
+This includes automatic background forgetting processes, memory compaction strategies, and server-controlled cleanup operations.

 Overview